hwdbk/synology-scripts/README.md

 # synology-scripts
 UPDATE: As of August 2025, I will no longer be maintaining this code set, simply because I've moved away from Synology.
 Instead, I've started to port the same code set to a generic linux distribution (Ubuntu in my case, but they should work on any Linux distribution), giving the same functionality without the Synology quirks, and for me a better and supportable future.
 END UPDATE

-A collection of (bash) scripts that I've developed over the years to make the use of a Synology NAS more productive (and fun).
-Some scripts are very Synology-specific (such as the ones dealing with extended attributes) but others are quite generic and may be of use to other 'nix users as well.
+A collection of (bash) scripts that I've developed over the years for a Synology NAS These scripts are very Synology-specific (such as the ones dealing with extended attributes, stored in sidecare files) For the more generic scripts, look in the **linux-nas-scripts** repository.
 I'm currently running DSM7 and, as far as these scripts were concerned, I've found no problems when upgrading from DSM6.2 to DSM7.0.

 There are scripts for:
 - **extended-attributes-and-tags**: retrieving and managing extended attributes that are set from Mac OS, such as custom tags and labels and user xattrs, and access them natively from within the Synology NAS.